floooh/rz80/doc/untangle.md

-Here's a new idea: instead of the slightly messy callbacks where everything can call into anything else at any time, per-chip work happens strictly sequential within one 'opcode frame', for instance for a a system with a CPU, 1 PIO and 1 CTC:
+Here's a new idea: instead of the slightly messy callbacks where everything can call into anything else at any time, per-chip work happens strictly sequential within one 'opcode frame', for instance for a system with a CPU, 1 PIO and 1 CTC:

 1. first the CPU does its thing